 Climate and occupancy

-Deciding between an ERV and an HRV should land on ERV most of the time.
+Deciding between an ERV and an HRV should land on ERV for most people in most places.
 In a warm humid climate, an ERV brings in less outdoor humidity than an HRV.
 (Note: an ERV is not a dehumidifier.
 It does still add to the latent load in the house.)
 In a hot dry climate, an HRV will make your already dry air even drier, sending your precious water vapor out into that desert air.
 In a cold climate, bringing in outdoor air without moisture exchange can result in extremely low humidity in winter because cold air is dry air.
 On the basis of climate, it’s only in mild climates where it doesn’t get too cold, too humid, or too dry where HRVs make sense…sometimes.
 That’s why they’re popular in the Pacific Northwest.

 Occupancy, though, is another important factor to consider.
-The higher the density of people in a space, the more you might need to dry out the air with an HRV in a dry or cold climate.
+The higher the density of people in a space, the more you might need to dry out the air with an HRV.
 A small, airtight apartment or condo with two or three people in it, for example, may be too humid indoors with an ERV.
 In a dry or cold climate, this works year round.
 In a humid climate, it works in the winter, but an ERV would work better for the warm, humid days.